 In order to prevent money laundering through real estate and protect the industry, Know Your Customer (KYC) and Anti-Money Laundering (AML) controls are mandatory under AML regulations.
-They are created to ensure that money invested is traceable and not derived from criminal means.
+They are created to ensure that the money invested is traceable and not derived from criminal means.

 To make your KYC & AML processes more secure and efficient, several Intelligent Document Processing (IDP) solutions have been developed.
-IDP solutions are able to conduct automated data extraction, document verification, fraud detection, and data masking, which help you to save time and money.
+IDP solutions are able to conduct automated data extraction, document verification, fraud detection, and data masking, which help you save time and money.

 In this blog, we will clarify how money is laundered through real estate, discuss AML and KYC regulations per region, and explain how automated KYC software can protect your company from financial fraud.

-Cash payments
+Cash Payments

 It is important to ensure that not all cash payments are fraudulent.
 But keep in mind that cash payments are one of the most common ways to launder money because fraudsters can hide behind a legitimate way of paying.
 Also, with cash payments or deposits, it’s very difficult to track the origin of the money.